 The retail industry in Canada is highly competitive.
 The Company competes against a wide variety of retailers, including supermarket and retail drug store operators, as well as mass merchandisers, warehouse clubs, e-commerce retailers and businesses, mail order prescription drug distributors, limited assortment stores, discount stores, convenience stores and specialty stores.
 The Company is subject to competitive pressures from increases in the type and number of businesses that compete with it, including non-traditional competitors, and from the expansion or renovation of existing competitors.
-The Company faces competition from companies offering financial service products, particularly consumer credit cards and their associated consumer loyalty programs.
-Additionally, as the Company expands its healthcare service offerings, it faces competition from other healthcare service providers.
+Loblaw faces competition from companies offering financial service products, particularly consumer credit and debit cards and their associated consumer loyalty programs.
+Additionally, as Loblaw expands its healthcare service offerings, it faces competition from other healthcare service providers, including physiotherapy and mental health practitioners, virtual healthcare services, and electronic medical records providers.